-We are currently trialing the new SSP we will be implementing from September by FFT Success for All.
-This scheme follows the sequence of teaching that we currently use as part of Letters and Sounds.
-Our teaching will change to ensure groups are not streamed from Early years, but that the daily phonics sessions are taught to all Reception children and children are supported to keep up, not catch up.
+We teach Phonics and Early Reading through our new scheme, FFT Success for All.
+Daily phonics sessions are taught to all Reception and Year 1 children and children are supported to keep up, not catch up.
+Year 2 also follow this scheme until all children have reached the final phase of phonics and can apply this to their own reading and writing.
 Daily whole group reading sessions will also be in place using a text which applies and embeds the GPCs taught in the completed week’s phonics sessions.
-Reading will also continue to be practised and assessed on a one to one basis.
+Reading will continue to be practised and assessed on a one to one basis.

 We prioritise ensuring children love books here at Manor Wood.
 Story time is something that we make sure all stages and year groups enjoy every day.
 See our carefully constructed Reading for Enjoyment Story Spine for some of the books our teachers read to our children for enjoyment from Early Years to Year 6.